The science of supplements: Which vitamins actually fight male fatigue?

 How do you know if your fatigue is nutrient-based?
 Watch for these specific signals that suggest a biochemical gap rather than general sleepiness.

 - Brain Fog: Difficulty recalling names or losing your train of thought.
-This is often linked to B12 or Omega-3 deficiencies.
+This can be seen with B12 deficiency (and also with sleep debt, depression, and thyroid issues).

-- Restless Legs or Twitching: If your muscles twitch or you can’t get comfortable at night, magnesium deficiency is a prime suspect.
+- Restless Legs or Twitching: If your muscles twitch or you can’t get comfortable at night, low magnesium is one possible contributor (though iron deficiency and neurologic causes should also be considered).

-- Getting weaker in the gym: If your bench press is stalling or you feel “gassed” earlier in your workout despite normal eating, your ATP production (Creatine/CoQ10/B-Vitamins) may be compromised.
+- Getting weaker in the gym: If your bench press is stalling or you feel “gassed” earlier in your workout despite normal eating, your recovery and ATP-related pathways (including creatine intake, sleep, and overall micronutrient status) may be compromised.

-- Frequent sickness: If you catch every cold that goes around the office, your Vitamin D or Zinc levels may be too low to support immune defense.
+- Frequent sickness: If you catch every cold that goes around the office, vitamin D or zinc status may be worth checking, especially if you have limited sun exposure or a restricted diet.

 What to do about it